 1. Napa Cabbage & Soup: Add a cup or two of shredded napa cabbage to virtually any soup.
 Napa is especially good in Chicken and Beef soups.
 One simple idea is a to make a simple Miso soup broth and just add some steamed chopped Napa, quick, easy, delicious!
 Try this Miso Noodle Soup – great in fall and summer!

 3. Slaw.
 Do you have a favorite Coleslaw recipe?
 Just substitute Napa Cabbage for the European standard for a unique and delicious summer salad!
 Try this creamy version with yogurt.

 4. Stuffed Napa.
 Blanch whole Napa leaves until they just wilt.
 Stuff with beans, rice, ground beef, pork – whatever!
 The sky is the limit with this one.
 Try using napa cabbage in our Asian inspired Cabbage Rolls or the Vegetarian version with tempeh!

-5. Stir Fry: If you’ve ever eaten a stir fry at an Asian restaurant, there’s a good chance there was Napa Cabbage in your stir fri.
+5. Stir Fry: If you’ve ever eaten a stir fry at an Asian restaurant, there’s a good chance there was Napa Cabbage in your stir-fry.
 There’s a million ways to add Napa to a Stir fry, separating the white stems and dicing them into one inch squares can make for a nice presentation.
-Dont throw the green part out though – just add it to the stir fry toward the end (since it takes less time to cook) Check out our tips for making your own stir-fry without a recipe.
+Don’t throw the green part out though – just add it to the stir fry toward the end (since it takes less time to cook) Check out our tips for making your own stir-fry without a recipe.